-If you work in an environment where you have to wear a suit and you want to wear a nursing top for easy pumping access I recommend simple t’s.
+If you work in an environment where you have to wear a suit and you want to wear a nursing top for easy pumping access I recommend simple tee’s.
 Solid colors are going to give you the most professional look.
 However, patterns and prints will hide milk stains if you spring any leaks.

 It’s a good idea to have a spare shirt on hand in a neutral color for any serious issues.
 The other lifesaver in case of milk stains on your shirt is a vest.
 If you wear a suit or just a jacket you can always button it.

 A lot of the dresses I have shown you tend to the casual side.
-There are dressier, more business appropriate options.
+There are dressier, more business-appropriate options.

 A dress that you have to pull over your head or that zips up the back.
 The problem with these is obvious.

-Anything that is really tight and would be uncomfortable for you to get your breast out.
+Avoid wearing anything that is really tight and would be uncomfortable for you to get your breast out.